to Shop-at-Home for New Carpet 2020!

 salesperson, and you should never buy from the salesperson on his or her

-first visit.
 You need to take time (a few days) to VERIFY everything the

 dotted line!
 You also need to make sure the material prices and installation